JonWarner0/ML_lib/DecisionTree/README.md

 	'-num'   :  For numeric values to split based on median.
 	'-unkn'  :  Same as '-num' but with replacement of 'unkown' values.

+When run, three trees are constructed corresponding to each heuristic respectively.